Mixed twistor D-modules: Pull back

-\end{prop} \pf We have only to follow the argument in \cite{saito2}.
-We have only to construct adjoint functors in the case (i) $f$ is a closed immersion, (ii) $f$ is a projection $X\times Y\lrarr Y$.
+We have similar functors in the integrable and the real case. \end{prop} \pf We have only to follow the argument in \cite{saito2}.
+We have only to construct adjoint functors in the cases (i) $f$ is a closed immersion, (ii) $f$ is a projection $X\times Y\lrarr Y$.
 We give only an indication for the construction.